jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

    would record the output of the APU every 1.78 mHz / 44.1 kHz = ~40 cycles.
 Additionally, every frame you would have a buffer of 44.1 kHz / 60 Hz = 735 samples since the NES ran at 60 frames per second.
-3. After the analog audio signals of the channel outputs were combined, it went through a first order high-pass filter at 90 Hz, another first order high-pass filter at 440 Hz, and finally a first order low-pass filter at 14 kHz.
+3. After the analog audio signals of the channel outputs were combined, the combined signal goes through a first order high-pass filter at 90 Hz, another first order high-pass filter at 440 Hz, and finally a first order low-pass filter at 14 kHz.
 A high-pass filter attenuates all frequencies lower than the specified frequency, while a low-pass filter attenuates frequencies higher than the specified frequency.
 These first order filters can be realized using a simple RC circuit and their algorithmic implementations can be found on their respective [Wikipedia](https://en.wikipedia.org/wiki/High-pass_filter) [pages](https://en.wikipedia.org/wiki/Low-pass_filter).
 I assume these filters are needed to reduce [aliasing](https://en.wikipedia.org/wiki/Aliasing).